Skip to Content

-Best caramelized onions with brown sugar made on your stovetop in a cast iron skillet!
-Make a bunch and serve on burgers, for soups or as a side dish.
+Caramelized onions with brown sugar on the stove in a cast iron skillet instructions are here!
+Like our Slow Cooker Caramelized Onions but made quicker to serve on burgers, for soups or as a side dish.

 carmelized-onions